 There are some key criteria that you need to weigh in order to make a sound decision.

-- The Number of Seats – Kayaks most often come in single seat or two – seat (“Tandem”) configurations.
-There are some two-seaters that can be taken out solo, but for the most part, if there is more than one seat, you are looking at a kayak you will need company to handle.
+- The Number of Seats – Kayaks most often come in the single seat or two-seat (“Tandem”) configurations.
+There are some two-seaters that can be taken out solo, but for the most part, if there is more than one seat, you are looking at a kayak you will need a company to handle.
 If the person you most often kayak with is not comfortable alone in a kayak, then you are looking at a tandem sit on top kayak.

 - Color – Color is partially aesthetic, but can be functional as well.
 If you are going fishing in the kayak, you want to have a kayak that will not scare off the fish.
-If you are taking the kayak out in water that is frequented by jet skis and motor boats, then consider a kayak that is bright colored so it can be easily spotted.
-Remember, a kayak sits low in the water and you need to be seen to be avoided by other water craft.
+If you are taking the kayak out in the water that is frequented by jet skis and motorboats, then consider a kayak that is brightly colored so it can be easily spotted.
+Remember, a kayak sits low in the water and you need to be seen to be avoided by other watercraft.